Central Region

 Auburn

 Dr. Goel is a licensed psychologist and joined HealthPoint in 2018 as a Behavioral Health Consultant (BHC).
-Dr. Goel received her degree from University of Missouri-Columbia and completed her pre-doctoral internship and post-doctoral fellowship with Texas Child Study Center/Dell Children’s Medical Center in Austin Texas.
+Dr. Goel received her degree from University of Missouri-Columbia and completed her internship and post-doctoral fellowship with Texas Child Study Center/Dell Children’s Medical Center in Austin Texas.
 She specializes in Parent-Child Interaction Therapy (PCIT), other forms of evidence-based parent training programs, CBT, solution-focused therapy, MI, and mindfulness.
 Her special interests include behavior problems in children, adolescent development, pediatric obesity, med-coping, lifestyle intervention, and multicultural approaches to treatment.

 Chia-Yi “Alice” Lee, Psy.D.